Guide to Penghu Islands: Taiwan’s most beautiful islands, best attractions and travel tips

 Yuanbei island is just a short ferry ride from the main island group

 Yuanbei Island (員貝嶼) is a small yet captivating island known for its pristine coastal scenery and rich marine life.
-I explored it on a one-day tour with a local company, enjoying hands-on experiences including stand-up paddleboarding (SUP) along the clear waters, a DIY cuttlefish craft workshop, and a guided intertidal walk to discover the vibrant tidal ecosystem.
+I explored it on a one-day tour with a local company, enjoying hands-on experiences including stand-up paddle boarding (SUP) along the clear waters, a DIY cuttlefish craft workshop, and a guided intertidal walk to discover the vibrant tidal ecosystem.
 The day offered a perfect mix of adventure, creativity, and nature, all in one scenic island setting.

-When to visit Penghu?
+When to visit Penghu

 Credit: Penghu National Scenic Area 澎湖國家風景區

-April–June: The Perfect Season to Visit Penghu
+Spring, April–June: The Perfect Season to Visit Penghu

 Spring is widely regarded as the best time to visit Penghu.
-The islands enjoy warm, pleasant weather, calm seas and clear skies — ideal for island-hopping, sightseeing, and outdoor exploration.
+The islands enjoy warm, pleasant weather, calm seas and clear skies—ideal for island-hopping, sightseeing, and outdoor exploration.
 Ferry services to the outer islands are reliable, and evenings come alive with the Penghu International Fireworks Festival, which lights up the sky through May and June.
 This is also peak bird-watching season, as thousands of terns migrate to breed, creating mesmerising flocks over the turquoise waters.
 With comfortable temperatures and moderate visitor numbers, spring offers the most balanced and enjoyable Penghu travel experience.

-July–August: Sunny, Festive and Lively
+Summer, July–August: Sunny, Festive and Lively

 Summer in Penghu is full of energy, colour, and celebration.
 The sunshine is constant, the sea warm and inviting, and the atmosphere electric with local festivals and beach activities.
 However, it’s also the hottest and busiest season, with higher prices, crowded attractions, and the occasional typhoon warning.
 If you can handle the heat, summer rewards you with crystal-clear waters, vibrant nightlife, and the most photogenic beach scenes in the Penghu islands.

-September–October: Calm Seas and Fewer Crowds
+Autumn, September–October: Calm Seas and Fewer Crowds

 Autumn is another excellent season for travelling to Penghu.
 The weather stays pleasantly warm, the summer crowds taper off, and the islands regain their laid-back charm.
 It’s perfect for cycling along coastal roads, relaxing on quiet beaches, and sampling fresh seasonal seafood.
 With calm seas and gentle breezes, this period combines all the benefits of summer without its intensity, making it a top pick for couples or families seeking comfort and serenity.

-November–March: Quiet, Windy and Wildly Beautiful
+Winter, November–March: Quiet, Windy and Wildly Beautiful

 Winter brings the northeast monsoon, transforming Penghu into a different world.
 Strong winds and rough seas often disrupt ferry services, and many guesthouses close until spring.
 The chill can be bracing, yet there’s a unique beauty in this quieter, windswept landscape.
 For travellers who prefer solitude and dramatic coastal scenery, winter in Penghu offers a raw, untamed perspective of the islands–far removed from the summer crowds.

-How to get to Penghu?
+How to get to Penghu

 Penghu Islands, situated in the Taiwan Strait, can help accessed via air and sea transportation.
 Here’s how you can get to Penghu from Taiwan main island.